ppy/osu-wiki/wiki/People/Beatmap_Nominators/General_Information/en.md

 ### Mock Evaluations

 Full BNs may be assigned at random to do mock evaluations on BN Applications alongside the NAT's real ones.
 They can choose to opt out of this at any time, and doing assigned evaluations is not required.
 Mock evaluations are primarily used as information for the NAT to evaluate future NAT candidates, though details presented in mock evaluations may be added to applicant feedback on occasion or serve as tiebreakers if the NAT cannot come to a conclusion on their own.

-## Notes

-[^hybrid-sets]: For beatmaps with difficulties across multiple game modes, two nominations are needed for the primary game mode and one is required for each subsidiary one, where the main game mode contains the most difficulties in total, or–if the amount is the same–by the creator.